-- Must be willing to adhere to all study-related procedures, including randomization to one of the 3 possible choices: acupuncture, sham acupuncture, or wait-list control
+- Must be willing to adhere to all study-related procedures, including randomization to one of the 2 possible choices: acupuncture or sham acupuncture

-- Use of acupuncture for symptom management within the past 3 months
+- Use of acupuncture for cognitive symptom management within the past 3 months

 - Diagnosis of Alzheimer’s disease, vascular dementia, Parkinson disease, or other organic brain disorder